-There is a single rule throughout the EU governing the content, format, approval and publication of prospectuses: the EU Prospectus Regulation.
-This regulation is a major component of the EU's Financial Services Action Plan, aimed at creating a single market in financial I services in the EEA.
+There is a single regulation throughout the EU governing the content, format, approval and publication of prospectuses: the EU Prospectus Regulation.
+This regulation is a major component of the EU's Financial Services Action Plan, aimed at creating a single market in financial services in the EEA.
 The automatic European passport is a major step towards this goal, as it allows companies to draw up a single prospectus for use throughout the EEA.
-Once a prospectus has been approved by the competent authority of an EEA state (the home member state), it can be automatically used in another EEA state (the host member state).
+Once a prospectus has been approved by the competent authority of an EEA state (the home Member State), it can be automatically used in another EEA state (the host Member State).
 The supervisory authorities of the host Member States cannot impose further requirements.